-- On October 29, 2021, the Company issued 3,332,453 warrants with an exercise price of \$0.40 and an expiry date of October 29, 2023, and have a total fair value of \$99,973 as determined by the excess private placement price over the market price of the common share on closing date. - These finders fee warrants have a fair value of \$147 and was recorded as share issuance expense as applied to share capital with a corresponding credit to reserve for share-based payments calculated using the Black-Scholes option pricing model with the following assumptions: volatility 126%, risk-free rate 1.08%, expected life 2 years, and expected dividend yield 0%. - On November 17, 2021, the Company issued 1,917,939 warrants with an exercise price of \$0.40 and an expiry date of November 17, 2023, and have a total fair value of \$38,358 as determined by the excess private placement price over the market price of the common share on closing date. - On June 6, 2022, the Company issued 11,388,089 warrants with an exercise price of \$0.40 and an expiry date of June 6, 2024, and have a total fair value of \$56,940 as determined by the excess private placement price over the market price of the common share on closing date.
+- On October 29, 2021, the Company issued 3,332,453 warrants with an exercise price of \$0.40 and an expiry date of October 29, 2023, and have a total fair value of \$99,973 as determined by the excess private placement price over the market price of the common share on closing date.
+These warrants expired unexercised on the expiry date. - These finders fee warrants have a fair value of \$147 and was recorded as share issuance expense as applied to share capital with a corresponding credit to reserve for share-based payments calculated using the Black-Scholes option pricing model with the following assumptions: volatility 126%, risk-free rate 1.08%, expected life 2 years, and expected dividend yield 0%.
+These warrants expired unexercised on the expiry date. - On November 17, 2021, the Company issued 1,917,939 warrants with an exercise price of \$0.40 and an expiry date of November 17, 2023, and have a total fair value of \$38,358 as determined by the excess private placement price over the market price of the common share on closing date.
+These warrants expired unexercised on the expiry date. - On June 6, 2022, the Company issued 11,388,089 warrants with an exercise price of \$0.40 and an expiry date of June 6, 2024, and have a total fair value of \$56,940 as determined by the excess private placement price over the market price of the common share on closing date. - On August 29, 2023, the Company issued 2,025,725 warrants with an exercise price of \$0.30 and an expiry date of August 29, 2026, and have a total fair value of \$60,772 as determined by the excess private placement price over the market price of the common share on closing date. - These finders fee warrants have a fair value of \$5,444 and was recorded as share issuance expense as applied to share capital with a corresponding credit to reserve for share-based payments calculated using the Black-Scholes option pricing model with the following assumptions: volatility 80%, risk-free rate 4.38%, expected life 3 years, and expected dividend yield 0%.

-At May 29, 2023, warrants for 16,639,461 common shares remain outstanding.
+At November 28, 2023, warrants for 14,909,709 common shares remain outstanding.